Still going to Nanluoguxiang? These 8 places are more Beijing!

 Beijing Guozijian

-The Guozijian, located on Guozijian Street in Beijing, adjacent to the Confucius Temple and the Yonghegong, was the highest administrative institution for education in China during the Yuan, Ming, and Qing dynasties, and the highest academic institution established by the state.
-The Beijing Confucius Temple is part of the Guozijian, originally known as the Guozijian Confucius Temple or the Imperial Confucius Temple, it was the place where the emperors held national ceremonies to worship Confucius, and together with the neighboring Taixue (Guozijian), they formed a complete educational system.
+Guozijian is located on Guozijian Street (formerly known as Chengxian Street) inside Andingmen in Beijing.
+It is adjacent to the Confucius Temple and Yonghe Palace.
+Guozijian was the highest administrative institution for managing education and the highest educational institution established by the state during the Yuan, Ming, and Qing dynasties.
+The Beijing Confucius Temple is part of Guozijian, originally known as the Guozijian Confucius Temple or the Capital Confucius Temple.
+It was the place where the emperor held national ceremonies to worship Confucius.
+Together with the Imperial College (Guozijian) on the west side, it forms the architectural layout of 'temple on the left, school on the right.'

-The Yonghe Temple is located on the east side of Yonghe Temple Street, Beijing.
+Yonghe Temple is located on the east side of Yonghe Temple Street.
 It is the largest Tibetan Buddhist temple in Beijing.
-The former site of Yonghe Temple was originally the residence of an imperial official during the Ming dynasty.
-In the 32nd year of the Kangxi reign of the Qing Dynasty (1693), it became the residence of the fourth son of the emperor.
-In 1983, it was designated as a national key Buddhist temple in Han ethnic areas by the State Council.
+The original site of Yonghe Temple was the official residence of the Ming Dynasty's eunuch supervisor.
+In the 32nd year of Kangxi in the Qing Dynasty (1693), it became the residence of the fourth son of the emperor, Yinzhen.
+In 1983, it was designated as a national key Buddhist temple in the Han ethnic region by the State Council.

 Drum Tower

-Qianmen Street is a famous commercial street in Beijing.
-It is located on the central axis of the city, with a length of 845 meters and a road width of 20 meters.
-It was known as Zhengyangmen Street during the Ming, Qing, and Republican eras, and commonly referred to as Qianmen Street by the public.
+Qianmen Street is a very famous commercial street in Beijing.
+Located on the central axis of the capital, the street is 845 meters long and the carriageway is 20 meters wide.
+From the Ming and Qing dynasties to the Republic of China, it was called Zhengyangmen Street, commonly known as Qianmen Street by the public.
 It was officially named Qianmen Street in 1965.
-The famous "Dashilar" is also located there.
+Beijing's most famous 'Dashilanr' is also among it.

-Dongjiaominxiang is a hutong in Dongcheng District, Beijing, China.
-It stretches from Tiananmen Square East Road in the west to Chongwenmennei Street in the east, with a total length of nearly 3 kilometers.
-It is the longest hutong in old Beijing.
-During the late Qing Dynasty, Dongjiaominxiang was a gathering place for foreign embassies, so it is lined with Western-style buildings, which have been well-preserved.
+Dongjiaomin Lane is a hutong in Dongcheng District, Beijing.
+The hutong starts from East Road of Tiananmen Square in the west and ends at Chongwenmen Inner Street in the east, with a total length of nearly 3 kilometers, making it the longest hutong in old Beijing.
+Dongjiaomin Lane was a gathering place for foreign embassies in the late Qing Dynasty, so the street is lined with Western-style buildings that have largely retained their original appearance.
 There are many plainclothes police officers on the street, and photography is prohibited in some areas.

-Built in 1916 and completed in 1918.
-It was originally the campus of Peking University and the birthplace of the New Culture Movement.
-The building is a four-story red brick building, with an exhibition hall on the ground floor showcasing themed exhibitions on Chen Duxiu and Cai Yuanpei.
-The screening room shows films about the May Fourth Movement at 10:30, 11:30, 13:30, and 14:30.
+Originally built in 1916 and completed in 1918, it was the campus of Peking University and the birthplace of the New Culture Movement.
+The building is a four-story red brick structure.
+The first floor houses an exhibition hall with special exhibitions introducing Chen Duxiu and Cai Yuanpei.
+The screening room shows films introducing the May Fourth Movement at 10:30, 11:30, 13:30, and 14:30.